Berkeley Forum

 The Forum's events typically feature speeches by the speakers, followed by question and answer sessions with the audience.
-Tickets for Berkeley students, faculty, and staff are always free, while tickets for the general public are free or are available for a small fee.

 Notable past events

 The Berkeley Forum's first event was a panel debate on the federal fiscal crisis, held in March 2013.
-The panel featured former Secretary of Labor Robert Reich, policy director of the 2012 Romney presidential campaign Lanhee Chen, and the Dean of the Goldman School of Public Policy Henry Brady.
+The panel featured former Secretary of Labor Robert Reich, policy director of the 2012 Romney presidential campaign Lanhee Chen, and the Dean of the Goldman School of Public Policy Henry E. Brady.

 In November 2013, the Forum hosted Creative Commons co-founder and American academic and political activist, Lawrence Lessig.
 Lessig discussed the role of money in politics, in a speech entitled "Corrupting the Vote."

 The Forum's largest and most noteworthy event to date was a speech given by Kentucky Senator Rand Paul on March 19, 2014.
 Senator Paul talked about the issue of government surveillance programs, like that of the NSA.
 The event was held at Chevron Auditorium at Berkeley's International House with approximately 400 people in attendance.
-Notable attendees include former Secretary of Labor Robert Reich and Lieutenant Governor of California Gavin Newsom.
 The next day, the event was featured on the front page of The New York Times.
+Other notable attendees include former Secretary of Labor Robert Reich and Lieutenant Governor of California Gavin Newsom.

 In March 2014, the Berkeley Forum also hosted former US Secretary of Energy and Nobel Laureate Steven Chu.
 Chu spoke about sustainable energy options.

 On November 14, 2014, the Berkeley Forum hosted Oakland mayor Jean Quan.
 Quan spoke about local government and inequality in American cities.
 Then, on December 10, the Forum hosted American entrepreneur and venture capitalist, Peter Thiel.
 The event was interrupted by protesters.